 The camper fee covers all regular camping expenses.
-Shopping in our popular Camp Bookstore, which has books, icons, items of clothing bearing the Village logo, stuffed animals, etc. does require spending money, which can be applied using your online account prior to check-in or with a credit/debit card at check-in.
-Any remaining balance will be returned to the issuer's credit/debit card at the end of the session.
+Shopping in our popular Camp Bookstore, which has books, icons, items of clothing bearing the Village logo, stuffed animals, etc. does require spending money, which can be applied using your online account anytime before and during the session.
+Any remaining balance will be returned to the issuer's credit/debit card at the end of the session, unless you decide to donate the balance to the Camp.
 No money will be kept with the camper in the cabins, as the Antiochian Village is not responsible for any lost money.
 If a camper does bring money to camp, that money will be put in the confiscation bin and returned to the camper upon departure.
 Please do not send cash to your child in the mail while he/she is at camp.
-Average amounts uploaded to bookstore/gift shop accounts range between \$50 and \$100.
+Average amounts uploaded to bookstore/gift shop accounts range between \$50 and \$150.